 For many skiers, the cuisine and dining experience can be as important as the skiing itself; here is our list of the best ski resorts for foodies.

-Courchevel is a French resort that is part of the expansive Trois Vallées.
+Courchevel is a French ski resort that is part of the expansive Three Valleys ski area.
 The resort is blanketed in luxury five-star hotels and has more Michelin-starred restaurants than you will find anywhere else in the Alps.
 It’s rustic and atmospheric, with cosy eateries to match and one of our best ski resorts for foodies.

 For fine dining delicacies like escargot in a butternut and chestnut velouté and foie gras with caramel, head to the creative Azimut, helmed by chef François Moureaux.
 Alternatively, reserve a table at the two Michelin-starred Le Chabichou for an unrivalled gastronomic experience.
 La Cabane des Bûcherons offers up an immersive experience where you can enjoy a superb Savoyard themed dinner in a cosy refuge setting before returning to the resort by tobogganing down the tree-lined slopes.

 For fine diners, try the Red Door Bistro.
-This Canadian restaurant’s style of cuisine is influenced by its French roots with brilliantly elegant dishes to satisfy those looking for the best cooking in town.
+This Canadian restaurant’s style of cuisine is influenced by its French roots with brilliantly elegant dishes.
 Another fine-dining gem is The Grill Room; don’t expect to find a better steakhouse anywhere else in the resort.

-Nestled in the magnificent Dolomiti ski area and surrounded by the majestic Dolomite mountains, San Cassiano delivers on fantastic skiing, beautiful scenery and cuisine with a real focus on great traditional Italian food.
+Nestled in the magnificent Dolomites ski area and surrounded by the majestic Dolomite mountains, San Cassiano delivers on great cuisine with a focus on traditional Italian food.
 The area also has plenty of other restaurants that have Austrian and German influences in the dishes they serve.

-Zermatt is another Alpine cuisine mecca with well over 100 restaurants in the resort serving gastronomic delights from all over the world.
-Zermatt offers plenty of variety in choice; the hardest part of dining in this resort is simply picking where to go from Zermatt’s wealth of brilliant eateries.
+Zermatt is another Alpine cuisine mecca with well over 100 restaurants in the ski resort serving gastronomic delights from all over the world.
+The resort offers plenty of variety in choice.
+The hardest part of dining in this resort is simply picking where to go.